 What Cannot be put in a Dumpster?

 The types of materials and debris that can’t be thrown into rented dumpsters varies heavily on the municipality in which the dumpster is rented, the type of dumpster, or if the material is required to be disposed of in a special way.
-Waste Cost Solutions, a company dedicated to waste disposal and recycling, states the thirteen (13) most commonly restricted materials as:
+Some of the most commonly restricted dumpster items are the following:

 - Mattresses & Box Springs